 PART ONE: THE PROFESSION OF FAITH

-SECTION ONE-"I BELIEVE" - "WE BELIEVE"
+SECTION ONE-"I BELIEVE" -

 CHAPTER TWO GOD COMES TO MEET MAN